LASliberator/LASliberator/README.txt

 lasliberateGUI
 ==============

-a very simple GUI to free LiDAR locked-up in ESRI's "LAZ clone"
+a simple GUI to free LiDAR locked-up in ESRI's "LAZ clone"

 usage:
 lasliberateGUI